MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-commands/respond-to-task-module-submit.md

 In scenarios where a bot sends messages on behalf of a user, attributing the message to that user helps with engagement and display a more natural interaction flow.
 This feature lets you to show a message from your bot that was sent on behalf of a user by displaying the name of the user in the header of the Adaptive Card response.

 The following images display an Adaptive Card message sent by a bot.
-The left-side image is without user attribution on the header and right-side image is with user attribution on the header.
-The card with user attribution displays the name of the user in the format `Username via bot` (Sowrabh N R S via Poll).
+The left-side image is without user attribution on the header and the right-side image is with user attribution on the header.
+The card with user attribution displays the name of the user in the format username via bot **(Sowrabh NRS via Poll)**.

 :::image type="content" source="../../../assets/images/messaging-extension/user-attribution-bots.png" alt-text="User attribution bots":::